 Wonder why we fail at this.
 Jesus said it, ask and it shall be given.

 It’s in the prayer He taught us.

 It’s written everywhere in the Bible that even when God knows our needs, desires, and wants, he waits for us to ask of Him.
 If God can’t impose on us our own needs what about our fellow human beings who don’t even know what it is we desire, need, or want?

-Not forgetting the knowledge of what we need comes with the purpose of helping others too.
-It is should not be selfish and self-centered what we want, desire, and need.
+Not forgetting, the knowledge of what we need comes with the purpose of helping others too.
+It should not be selfish and self-centered what we want, desire, and need.
 It shouldn’t give the asker pleasure but everyone else connected to them has to benefit from it.